w3gw/CodeTopia/docs/CONTRIBUTING.md

 # Contributing to this project

 Thank you!!!
-We wellcome and Thank you for desiding to contribute to this project.
-This documentations aim is to make contributing to this project as easy as possible for you.
-We hope you will pleasent experience in participating on this project.
-If you have some ideas to add to this documentation that can eleviate some problems and difficulties on participating on this project.
+We wellcome and Thank you for deciding to contribute to this project.
+This documentations goal is to make contributing to this project as easy as possible for you.
+We hope you will have pleasent experience in participating on this project.
+If you have some ideas to add to this documentation that can eleviate some problems and difficulties on participating on this project feel free to open a pull request.

 ## You might be asking